JonahBraun/debs-recipes/_posts/2005-09-13-pumpkin-cookies.md

 - 1 c semi-sweet or dark chocolate chips
 - ¾ c chopped walnuts or pecans

 Cream together sugar, butter, pumpkin and vanilla extract.
 Mix until light and well combined.
 Mix the flour, baking soda and ground cinnamon in a separate bowl.
 Sift the flour mixture into the creamed mixture.
 Mix until combined.
 Stir in the chocolate chips and nuts.
-Drop by teaspoons onto an ungreased baking sheet.
+Drop by heaping teaspoons onto an ungreased baking sheet.
 Bake 12-15 minutes at 375F.

 Maple Cream Cheese Icing (Optional)